-Global growth worries, combined with oversupply concerns in the oil arena, have appeared to weigh on the energy sector.
-Geopolitical events are unpredictable and often impact the energy sector, which should be taken into account along with the fundamentals of the group.
+There are myriad shifting winds affecting the energy sector, making a firm call in either direction difficult.
+Geopolitical events are unpredictable and often affect the energy sector, which should be taken into account along with the fundamentals of the group.

 Market outlook for the energy sector

 The energy sector, and the price of oil, have been affected by myriad factors over the past several months, leading us to continue to keep a marketperform rating on the sector, as making a firm call in either direction doesn’t seem prudent at this point.
 The energy sector has struggled over the past few months, as well as over the last 12 months, with investors apparently skeptical that pronouncements by OPEC that it may cut oil production further (Wall Street Journal) will actually make a major dent in the supply/demand dynamics.
 Trade disputes and global growth concerns, with the Chinese Markit PMI moving into contraction territory, appear to also be weighing on the group.
 Additionally, recent increased tensions with Iran have done little so far to boost the price of oil.

 Taking a little larger view, the energy sector’s performance has been volatile, with it being the most volatile sector from 2012-2017 according to the Chicago Board Options Exchange (a record we believe continues to hold), as current investors attempt to balance the U.S. demand that allies stop using Iranian oil—with a recent tightening of sanctions exacerbating concerns—Venezuelan production continuing to decline, trade friction, and both inventory and supply concerns.